 H) Evangelistically hearted.

 As a church we have both male and female Overseers.
 The male Overseers look after the spiritual wellbeing of the men.
-Whilst the women Overseers look after the spiritual wellbeing of the women.
+Whilst the female Overseers look after the spiritual wellbeing of the women.
 As Paul is the chief Overseer he is responsible for looking after the spiritual wellbeing of the whole church (male and female).

 Pastors Paul & Sarah Lyndon Burtwell

 Prior to full time ministry, Paul was a Credit Controller for the Lloyds London Market and Head of Religious Education at the Bishops College.

 Sarah is the co-founder of Clearspring church.
-She has a background in schools work and she is currently the Site Manager of a Private School.
+She has a background in schools work and she is currently the Office Manager of a Private School.

 Secondary Overseers (Advisors)